"""

 When add is true, the distance is changed by the value given.

-with *factor* True, the value given is a factor scaling the distance.
+When factor is true, the value given is a factor scaling the distance.

-raise ValueError("a0 and a1 must not be the same")
+raise ValueError("i and j must not be the same")

 if add: